-In the Twin Cities alone there are myriad ways to get involved in giving.
+There are countless ways to get involved in the Twin Cities.
 Greater Twin Cities United Way serves the community by creating stability and helping to alleviate poverty.
-The organization celebrated its centennial in 2015 with a promise to further invest time and resources in the Twin Cities.
-The 2015 Centennial Campaign established four major volunteer projects across the Twin Cities.
-More than 100,000 volunteers stepped up to help with the inaugural projects, which helped students succeed in school, sorted 70,000 pounds of donated clothing, refurbished a child development center in Minneapolis, and planted four community gardens.
+Celebrating its centennial in 2015, the organization made a promise to invest more time and resources into the Twin Cities metro.
+Upwards of 100,000 volunteers stepped up to help with the inaugural projects of the campaign, which helped students succeed in school, sorted 70,000 pounds of donated clothing, refurbished a child development center in Minneapolis, and planted four community gardens.

-A group that impacts the community by investing in families is Jeremiah Program, which empowers single mothers and helps them earn a college education.
-Founded in 1993 in Minneapolis, Jeremiah Program now has two campuses that offer affordable, safe housing for single mothers and their children.
-Volunteers serve in an array of capacities, helping with childcare while moms are at school and work, serving meals, planning events and tutoring residents in their coursework.
+Jeremiah Program is a group that impacts the community by investing in families.
+The organization empowers single mothers by aiding them in their pursuit of a college education.
+Founded in 1993 in Minneapolis, Jeremiah Program now has two Twin Cities campuses that offer affordable, safe housing for single mothers and their children.
+At Jeremiah Program, volunteers can serve in many different ways, including helping with childcare while moms are at school and work, serving meals, planning events, and tutoring residents in their coursework.
 The mission of Jeremiah Program is to help families move from poverty to prosperity two generations at a time.

 The Twin Cities have more than 1,000 charitable organizations that provide the opportunity to give back to the community.
 No matter what the cause, serving is a way of life for Twin Citians.